 Dolphin spotting is a favourite activity and in the warmer shoulder season, snorkelling and scuba diving are popular, albeit the better diving is on the eastern coast of the peninsula.

-- Make your own way to Khasab then join this Dolphin Watching Dhow Cruise which includes just your boat tour, snorkeling kits and snacks with an English-speaking guide.
+- MIf you want to make your own way to Khasab then join this half day Dolphin Watching Dhow Cruise which includes just your boat tour, snorkeling kits and snacks with an English-speaking guide.

-The raw beauty and isolation of Musandam is simply breathtaking and makes this one of our top picks for nature lovers to Dubai.
+The raw beauty and isolation of Musandam is simply breathtaking and makes this one of our top picks for nature lovers visiting Dubai.

-Top Tip: You get a lot more visitors to Musandam over the local weekend which starts Thursday afternoon through to Saturday night. if possible, time your trip for Sunday through Wednesday for much lower crowds.
+Top Tip: You get a lot more visitors to Musandam over the local weekend which starts Friday afternoon through to Sunday night.
+If possible, time your trip for Monday through Thursday for fewer lines at the border.